Choosing between Common Room and Apollo for your go-to-market stack often comes down to five questions:

 Common Room's Person360 engine runs waterfall enrichment across dozens of providers and claims 30-50% higher match rates than single-provider tools.
 The company reports winning 75% of head-to-head enrichment bake-offs.
 Its Prospector database covers 200M+ B2B contacts.
 However, phone number enrichment is an add-on at every pricing tier, not included in the base platform.

-Apollo's database spans 270M+ contacts and 70M companies, with a claimed 91% email accuracy rate and less than 1% invalid direct phone numbers.
-Apollo verifies 72 million emails and refreshes 150 million contacts monthly through its contributor network, engagement suite, and third-party providers.
+Apollo's database spans 270M+ contacts, with a claimed 97% email accuracy via 7-step email verification and 72 million emails verified and 150 million contacts refreshed monthly.
+Apollo verifies data through its 2M+ contributor network, engagement-suite sequence verification, public-data crawling, and third-party providers.
 The data is solid for its price point, though Apollo itself suggests prospects "sign up for a free account and run a quick search by region" rather than publishing coverage metrics by geography, which hints at uneven international coverage.

 ZoomInfo operates at a different scale.
 The database covers 500M+ contacts, 100M+ companies, 135M+ verified phone numbers, 120M+ direct-dial phone numbers, and 200M+ verified business email addresses.
 Data accuracy reaches up to 95% on first-party data, verified by 300+ human researchers and automated ML scanning 28 million domains daily.
 In a Fortune 500 competitive RFP analyzing 25 million contacts across vendors, the independent consultant concluded that "no other competitor came even close."

 For teams running high-volume outbound, the gap compounds.
-A 91% email accuracy rate means roughly 1 in 11 emails bounces.
+A 97% email accuracy rate means roughly 1 in 33 emails bounces.
 At scale, those bounces damage sender reputation and push future emails into spam folders.
 ZoomInfo's verification infrastructure, built over nearly two decades, exists to prevent that.
+Seismic, which uses ZoomInfo across its sales team, reported a 54% productivity improvement and 11.5 hours saved per rep per week, with 39% of pipeline attributed to ZoomInfo signals.

 AI capabilities: three different approaches